adobe-apiplatform/umapi-documentation/docs/en/api/ActionsCmds.md

 In addition, there are administrative groups for each user group and product profile.
   * An administrative group for a product is named with the prefix `_product_admin_` and the product name.
 For example, `_product_admin_Photoshop`.
   * An administrative group for a product profile or user group is named with the prefix `_admin_` and the product-profile or user-group name.
 For example, `_admin_MarketingProfile` or `_admin_PhotoshopUserGroup`.
-  * A developer administrative group for a product profile is named with the prefix `_developer_` and the product-profile name.
+  * A developer group for a product profile is named with the prefix `_developer_` and the product-profile name.
 For example `_developer_MarketingProfile`.

 Use the [`group`](group.md) resource to retrieve information about defined groups.